luphord/monte-carlo-contracts/README.md

 [![PyPI package](https://img.shields.io/pypi/v/monte-carlo-contracts)](https://pypi.python.org/pypi/monte-carlo-contracts)
 [![Build status](https://img.shields.io/travis/luphord/monte-carlo-contracts)](https://travis-ci.org/luphord/monte-carlo-contracts)

-Composable financial contracts with Monte Carlo valuation
+Composable financial contracts with Monte Carlo valuation.
+This module employs ideas from [How to Write a Financial Contract](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.14.7885) by S. L. Peyton Jones and J-M. Eber.
+However, the implementation is not based on functional programming but rather using an object oriented approach.
+Also, this implementation is tailored towards Monte Carlo based cashflow generation whereas the paper favours more general methods.

 ## Features
 * `monte-carlo-contracts` is a single file Python project